-Mastitis occurs most commonly in women who are breast-feeding.
+Mastitis occurs most commonly in women after delivery (usually during the first 6 weeks) and women who are breast-feeding.
 However, it may occur in women who are not breast-feeding as well.
 Staphylococcus aureus is the bacterium that is most often associated with this type of infection.

 The infection can also occur after milk plugs one of the many milk ducts within the breast, trapping bacteria within the tissue.
 In this way, a blocked milk duct may also result in a breast infection.